Lamarkaz/parasol/README.md

 ## Unit Tests
 All Javascript mocha unit tests must be inside the `tests` directory in order to run.
 The tests are automatically run on `parasol` and are rerun on file changes in the tests, Solidity contracts or the `parasol.js` config file.
 Alternatively, you may run tests manually using `parasol test`.
 Unit tests in Parasol have no restrictions on file names or location inside the tests folder; they are disconnected from smart contract names and file names.

+## Solidity Preprocessor
+We developed [Psol](https://github.com/Lamarkaz/psol), the first ever Solidity lexical preprocessor, in order to enhance smart contract development in ways that were never possible before.
+The possibilities include Vue-style single file components, inline code-describing unit tests, precompilation macro substitution, conditional compilation, remote dependency auto-fetching and many others.
+Because Parasol is about freedom, the usage of the preprocessor is completely optional.
+Only files that end with the `.psol` extension in the `contracts/` directory will be preprocessed.
+Parasol provides a number of variables by default to the preprocessor context, including the `web3` instance, the `accounts` array, a `test()` function and others.

 ## Documentation Generation
 Just running the `parasol` command, or in addition to any of the `dev`, `deploy` and `test` arguments will automatically generate a single `README.md` markdown file in the `docs/` directory containing Natspec Devdoc and ABI documentation for all compiled contracts.
 Additionally, while actively running the `parasol` command, the documentation file will be regenerated on every change.